15 National Parks close to Las Vegas

 Zion National Park – the closest National Park near Las Vegas

 The park is Utah’s first national park, having been established in 1919.
-There is a long history of agriculture located around the park that still remain to be of importance there today.
+There is a long history of agriculture located around the park that still remains to be of importance there today.

-Zion National Park located just outside of the southern Utah city; Springdale.
+Zion National Park is located just outside of the southern Utah city; Springdale.
 How far is Zion National Park from Las Vegas?
-ZIon is approximately a 3 hour drive north-east of Las Vegas.
+ZIon is approximately a 3 hour drive northeast of Las Vegas.